Businessman Running

 If you have other documents you need to file with the Secretary of State, such as your annual report and filing fee, DBA, or updates to your business profile that need to be amended before December 31, make sure to submit these as soon as possible.

 It’s always a good idea to allow for error because there is so much mail flooding the United States Postal Service this time of year.
-You really don’t want your important paperwork to get lost in the sauce, so you have to plan ahead.
+You don’t want your important paperwork to get lost in the sauce, so you have to plan ahead.

 If there is an option to file your paperwork online, do so.
 You avoid the potential “lost mail syndrome” and you should be able to track the progress of your documents as they get approved.